Tercan

 Located on the north bank of the Tuzla Su, a tributary of the Euphrates, Tercan is especially notable for the 12th century complex of buildings built by the Saltukid female ruler Melike Mama Hatun, which comprises her tomb, a mosque, a hammam and an impressive caravanserai which was heavily restored in recent years.

+Neighborhoods

+The town is divided into the neighborhoods of Ahmet Yesevi, Atatürk, Fatih, Kazımkarabekir, Mamahatun and Yavuz Selim.

 History

 Originally, the main town in the region of Derzene was Pekeriç.
 Tercan superseded it in perhaps the early Ottoman period.
 In the middle ages and early Ottoman period, two routes converged at Tercan.
 The first was the one connecting Erzurum with Erzincan and Sivas.
 The second was coming from the upper Kelkit basin via the Pekeriç plain.

 The 17th century Ottoman traveller Evliya Çelebi visited the place in 1647, calling it Mamahatun.
 He wrote about the Saltukid complex and described the town as "a Muslim village containing two hundred houses".